alshell7/mitm-perk-quiz/README.md

 -   Look out for the function, `static function OnDone(oSession: Session),`which is actually commented by default.

--   Uncomment that function, and place the below code inside it,. *(Make sure do changes respectively as asked in)*
+-   Uncomment that function, and place the below code inside it,.
+    *(Make sure to do changes for `mitmScript`, and for other file locations properly used below)*

 ```c#
     if (oSession.fullUrl.Contains("https://api-tv.perk.com/v5/ppq/questions.json?") && oSession.responseCode == 200)